sergds/d1-riscv-arch-image-builder/README.md

 The second script uses `sudo` for root access.
 Like any random script from a random stranger from the internet, have a look at the code first and use at own risk!

-Things are rebuild whenever the corresponsing `output/<file>` is missing.
+Things are rebuild whenever the corresponding `output/<file>` is missing.
 For example, the kernel is rebuilt when there is no `Image` file.

 # Status
 ## 14.06.2022